 Let us take a look at the three major themes in the industry:

-- The transition to digital media led to declines in the graphic paper segment in the past few years and is a constant threat.
+- The transition to digital media has led to declines in the graphic paper segment and is a persistent threat.
 Paperless communication, increased use of email, less print advertising, more electronic billing and fewer catalogs have dented graphic paper demand.
 Consequently, the industry is resorting to machine conversions into packaging and specialty papers.

-- The Paper and Related Products industry will be backed by packaging demand in the days ahead.
-The global paper & paperboard packaging market, which was worth $175 billion in 2017, is expected to reach $267 billion by 2026, at a CAGR of 4.8%.
-Growing consumer awareness regarding sustainable packaging, preference over plastic, rising e-commerce activities and increasing demand for hygiene products are some of the factors favoring the market.
-Per Statista, global retail e-commerce sales are set to grow to $4.88 trillion in 2021 from $2.3 trillion in 2017.
+- The Paper and Related Products industry will be driven by packaging demand in the days ahead spurred by preference over plastic packaging owing to environmental concerns.
+The global paper & paperboard packaging market, which was worth $199 billion in 2018, is expected to reach $264 billion by 2026 – seeing a CAGR of 3.6%.
+Increasing demand for hygiene products and rising e-commerce activities will fuel growth.
+Per Statista, global retail e-commerce sales are set to grow to $6.54 trillion in 2021 from $3.53 trillion in 2019.
 Moreover, improving disposable income, especially in developing countries, is one of the primary catalysts.

 - Apart from high raw material costs, the industry has been affected by rising transportation, chemical and fuel costs.
-The industry players are focused on cost reduction and resorting to digital manufacturing for the same.
-The paper industry has already incorporating recycled content into its production methods.
-By maximizing recycling, the industry will be be able to implement environmentally and economically sustainable production methods.
+Consequently, the industry players are focused on cost reduction and resorting to digital manufacturing for the same.
+The paper industry has already begun incorporating recycled content into production methods.
+By maximizing recycling, the industry will be able to implement environmentally and economically sustainable production methods.
 Further, investment in breakthrough technologies will spur demand for high-quality paper products.